elukuro/goheru-markdown-blog-react/src/article/27-javascript-object.md

 ```

-Then you can change value of properties by set new value using = sign
+Then you can change value of properties by set new value using `=` sign

 ```
 car.brand = "Honda" // or
 car["brand"] = "Honda"
 ```

-You can also access Object values inside a form of arrays using `Object.values`
+You can also access all object values in a form of arrays using `Object.values`

 ```
 const car = {